ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Turnip.md

 ## Description

 Turnip is a round, white root vegetable with a mild, slightly peppery flavor.
-It is used in Korean cuisine for soups, stews, and pickles.
+It is commonly used in soups, stews, and pickles.

 ## How to use